Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 containing a number of recent articles and a further page for individual articles.\
 This was amended, the live mobile site now only shows text articles, removing the images allowed for four articles to be placed in the same space.
 Negating the need for a dedicated page to list recent news articles.
-On larger dispalys such as tablets and desktops the article images will appear.
+On larger displays such as tablets and desktops the article images will appear.
 And the image size and amount of initial copy was reduced.
 - Black was used instead of red for article headings.
 Due to contrast issues against a white background.

 ### Typography